keymanapp/keyboards/release/s/swahili_ajami_qwerty/README.md

 -----------
 This is an Ajami keyboard for Swahili.
 It is based on a phonetic layout for a US Qwerty keyboard.

+This keyboard layout is based on an Ubuntu keyboard layout designed by Kevin Donnelly.
+We are grateful for his permission to do this. https://kevindonnelly.org.uk/swahili/keyboard.php

 Links
 -----
 Keyboard Homepage: https://keyman.com/keyboards/swahili_ajami_qwerty